czernika/brocooly/docs/basics/routing.md

 ### Post Routing

+All routes must be defined not inside `routes/web.php` but `routes/ajax.php`.

 POST routing is a different other than GET - as it is not about rendering content but handling the requests.
 This route is used for Submission Forms handling

 Syntax is same but first parameter is actually action name for a `handler` function inside `twig` template as an `action` attribute inside form.
 Sounds complicated?
 So here is an example